Working with Me

 If you are a prospective PhD student, please apply directly to UT Austin before sending me an email.
 You have two options for applications:

-Please apply to the program whose curriculum most resonates with you.
-It does not matter what your major was in undergrad.
-Please also make sure to put my name down as a professor who you are interested in working with.
 If the application fee presents a financial hardship, I am happy to discuss with you first about your chances of getting in.

 How I Review Grad School Applications